ElektraInitiative/libelektra/doc/GOALS.md

 ## 4. Goal: Performance

 Accessing configuration settings has impact on bootup and startup-time of applications.
-Elektra needs to be similar fast then current solutions.
+Elektra needs to have similar performance as current solutions.
-Ideally it should get faster because of centralized optimization endeavours where everyone using Elektra can benefit from.
+Of particular importance is that `kdbGet` invocations:

+- are fast
+- have low memory usage

+The plugin system has as guideline:

 > Only pay for what you need.